 Yesterday I shared the second part of a message on the familiar verses in Philippians 2:12-18.
-It was a part two because I was reminded during the week that the incredible standard of obedience outlines in the previous message needed to include that it is “God who is working in us both to will and to do for His good pleasure.”
-That is incredibly good news and we spent considerable time looking at all that God has done to make it possible for us to obey in joy and carry out our responsibilities as His disciples being blameless and harmless as shining lights in a perverse generations.
-(Godless is close to what ‘perverse’ means)
+It was a part two because I was reminded during our ministry online courses this past week that the incredible standard of obedience outlines in the previous message needed to include that it is “God who is working in us both to will and to do for His good pleasure.”
+That is incredibly good news and we spent considerable time looking at all that God has done to make it possible for us to obey in joy and carry out our responsibilities as His disciples using technology that connects us in this trying time.

 We said yesterday that His love is of a kind of quality that is always the “best” for us…the problem implied though is that we don’t always know what is best and what is best for us may involve considerable pain and a lot of time.
 I hope that the old missionary Chamber’s will help in this regard.
 Enjoy…knowing that in the end it is for His glory that He has saved us…we must accept that and in time and embrace it with joy.